-- Risks from concomitant use of opioids and benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death (see 7 WARNINGS AND PRECAUTIONS, Neurologic and 9.2 Drug Interactions Overview) - Monoamine oxidase (MAO) inhibitors (or use within 14 days of such therapy) (see 2 CONTRAINDICATIONS and 9.4 Drug-Drug Interactions).
+- Risks from concomitant use of opioids and benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death (see 7 WARNINGS AND PRECAUTIONS, Neurologic and 9.2 Drug Interactions Overview) - Do not use ZYTRAM XL in patients currently using Monoamine Oxidase Inhibitors (MAOIs) or within 14 days of such therapy (see 2 CONTRAINDICATIONS and 9.4 Drug-Drug Interactions, MAOIs). - The co-ingestion of alcohol with ZYTRAM XL may result in increased plasma levels and a potentially fatal overdose of tramadol (see 2 CONTRAINDICATIONS, 7 WARNINGS AND PRECAUTIONS, Neurologic, Interactions with Central Nervous System Depressants (Including Benzodiazepines and Alcohol) and 9.4 Drug-Drug Interactions).